stievie/ABx/INSTALL.md

 The client should work on Windows and Linux, however there are some minor issues on Linux:

-* Just closing the client does not log you out from the server, use Logout first and the close the client.
+* Just closing the client does not log you out from the server, use Logout first and then close the client.
 * Using Select CHaracter menu item in the client crashes the data server (WTF?) and then the message and game server.
 Don't do that! :D